prasadrgavande/prasadgavande.github.io/_posts/2025-05-05-boilerplate-for-cpp-program-vscode.md

 Now, press F5 or go to Debug -> select "Debug C++" from dropdown and click on debug icon.
 Project will compile and generate executable in `build` folder.
 ![cpp output](https://github.com/prasadrgavande/prasadgavande.github.io/blob/master/assets/img/cpp-boilerplate-output.png?raw=true)

+Great! we can now debug and run program in vs code.
+What next ? if you want to create another program , just copy this project folder and replace your files to run & debug your program.

 Happy Coding !